 What is retransmission in TCP?
 Describing how it works for error control and duplicate acknowledgement.

 What are the reasons for packet loss?

-Another major reason for IP packet drop is the congestion.
-When a transit router detects the congestion on the outgoing link.
-It starts dropping the packets and informs the sender node for the current capacity.
-TCP retransmission occurs for a dropped message, once the retransmission timer times out.
+Another primary reason for IP packet drop is congestion.
+When a transit router detects congestion on the outgoing link, it drops the packets and informs the sender node of the current capacity.
+TCP retransmission occurs for a dropped message once the retransmission timer times out.

 There is no fixed pattern.
 These days the network becomes much faster with very high bandwidth.
 But still, there are packet losses.
-The major reason is when the traffic comes in bursts and network capacity exhausted.
+The major reason is when the traffic arrives in bursts and network capacity is exhausted.

 Data in TCP flows in a byte stream.
 Each bye in the stream has a sequence number.
 After receiving a message, the receiver sends the acknowledgment for the last accepted sequence number.
-Sender removes messages from the retransmission queue till the ack sequence number.
+The sender removes messages from the retransmission queue till the sequence number received in acknowledegement.

-Both ae an optimization for the retransmit process.
-If the first sender sends a lost packet earlier than the normal retransmit time, while in later sends only the selective packets.
+Both are optimizations of the retransmission mechanism.
+In the first case, the sender sends a lost packet earlier than the normal retransmission time, whereas in the second case, the sender sends only selected packets.

-- When the receiver receives the packet 5. it sends ACK with sequence number 3 (Expecting next packet).
+- When the receiver receives packet 5, it sends ACK with sequence number 3 (Expecting the next packet).

-- After seeing duplicate ACK, the sender knows that 3 is lost and sends packet 3 again immediately.
+- After seeing duplicate ACK, the sender knows that packet with sequence number 3 is lost and sends packet three again immediately.

 - The receiver receives ACK with sequence number 7.